Cover Story | Heart Trek: Next Gen: Genes, Epigenetics—and the Final Frontier?

 - Dick KJ, Nelson CP, Tsaprouni L, et al. Lancet.
 2014;383:1990-8.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Heart Failure and Cardiac Biomarkers, Diet, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Heart Failure and Cardiac Biomarkers, Diet, Hypertension, Smoking

 Keywords: Sequence Analysis, DNA, Life Style, Environmental Exposure, Risk Factors, Genetic Markers, Insulin Resistance, RNA, Untranslated, Cholesterol, DNA Methylation, Public Health, Epigenesis, Genetic, Cardiomyopathies, Metabolic Networks and Pathways, Obesity, Hypertension, Hydrocortisone, DNA Repair, Genetic Variation, Inflammation, Neoplasms, Myocardial Infarction, Stroke, Lipoproteins, Translational Medical Research, Smoking, Methylation, Phenotype, Carnitine O-Palmitoyltransferase, Diet, Genotype, Genome, Human, Triglycerides, Genetic Loci